netsys-edinburgh/CoreKube/docs/Evaluation.md

 1. First, [Log in](https://www.powderwireless.net/login.php) to the Powder Platform.
 2. Click the top-left button "Experiments," and select from the dropdown "Start Experiment."
 You will be directed to a page to configure your new experiment.
-3. Within Step 1 ("Select a Profile"), click the "Select Profile" button to open the dialogue to change the deployment profile from the default.
+3. Then, click the "Select Profile" button to open the dialogue to change the deployment profile from the default.
 Search for "Nervion", and select it.
-4. Move onto Step 2, where you will be presented configuration options for the deployment.
+4. Next choose configuration options for the deployment.
 Below are values each parameter should be set to.

     - **[Number of slave/compute nodes]** controls the number of VMs or physical nodes that will be part of the Kubernetes cluster for Nervion.
 Set this to **[2]**.
     - **[EPC implementation]** controls the mobile core network to deploy and test.
 Set this to **[CoreKube]**.